 What are the pros and cons?

 Vertical gardening leads to healthier fruits and vegetables as it keeps them away from ground-dwelling pests and decreases the likelihood of diseases.
 Vertical gardening also adds to the visual interest of your garden.
 Depending on how you arrange it, vertical gardens conserve space, too.

 On the other hand, it can be harder to set up than a regular garden.
 Building your own trellis isn’t difficult, but it does require some supplies and time.
 If you opt to buy a premade trellis, that’s another expense to add to the budget.
 If you’re growing larger fruits or vegetables, the weight may become too heavy for the vine, leading to fruits or vegetables falling off, unripe, and shattering on the ground.

 No matter if you’re growing big, prize-winning pumpkins or tiny, adorably decorative pumpkins, now you know the secret (or maybe not so secret) way to grow the healthiest pumpkins.
 Why stop at pumpkins?
 You can grow anything that has vines on a trellis!
-Beautiful flowers or delicious vegetables, either way, put them on a trellis and enjoy!
+Whether you’re growing beautiful flowers or delicious vegetables, don’t be afraid to employ a trellis.

 - Zone 10a planting guide: Here’s what you need to know about what you can plant

 - Loquat trees provide flowers, fruit, and even herbal tea!
 Here’s what you need to know about growing these useful plants